Collected stories from – ASHA

 You’re still as good and worthy and beautiful as you were before.

-I went through all the common feelings of guilt and shame when I found out from a Herpes Type Test that I was a carrier.
-But not of 1 disease but of both HPV and Herpes from my STD Profile Test.
+I went through all the common feelings of guilt and shame when I found out from a Herpes Type kit that I was a carrier.
+But not of 1 disease but of both from my STD Profile Test.
 I told potential sexual partners about HPV, and I did not have one guy freak out on me.
 They were all cool about it.
 It helps that since men don’t have a cervix, there is no real fear of cancer–the incidence of HPV-related penile cancer is extremely low.

 I remember reading other people’s testimonials on the ASHA website saying how they told their significant others, and it wasn’t as hard as they thought.
 It was hard to believe that that could be true, but at the same time, I knew I could never have a serious relationship with someone without sharing this secret.
 I rationalised that it would be a good test; if someone cared enough about me, then my having herpes wouldn’t put a stop to our relationship.